pinguuuuuu/uwuid/README.md

 # uwuid
-An amazing JS and GO package for creating cool UUID.
+An amazing GO package for creating cool UUID.